tpascarella/sr50/docs/intro.md

 ## "Work 'til You're 65" Does Not Apply Anymore

-Your parents' advice of "Get a job, put 15% into a 401k, and work that job until you're 65" is irrelevant in the economy we are coming up in.
-They lived in an era where an undergraduate degree was enough to get you a good job at a good company, and you can be reasonably sure you'll have job security for the rest of your life.
+Your parents' advice of "Get a job, put 15% into a 401k, and work that job until you're 65" is does not apply anymore.

+Your parents lived in an era where an undergraduate degree was enough to get you a good job at a good company, and you could be reasonably sure you'll have job security for the rest of your life.

 ![Age](/img/age-meme.svg)

 However, we are coming up in an era with automation breathing down our necks.
-The financial advice that might have worked for your grandparents, is no longer relevant.
+The financial advice that might have worked in the 80s, is no longer relevant.

 ## A Different Financial Philosophy